 Kool-Aid Sugar-Sweetened Soft Drink Mix Lays potato chips Oreos Sweet Spiced Chili Doritos Swedish Fish Strawberry Pop Tarts Goya Flan

-It is tempting to go with the burgers that look just like a burger, have burger mouth feel and taste very much like a burger, and I am not saying that I never have them, but letting these faux cow patties become your go-to protein source results in you not getting all of the benefits of a whole food vegan diet.
+It is tempting to go with the burgers that look just like a burger, have burger mouth feel and taste very much like a burger, and I am not saying that we never have them, but letting these faux cow burger patties become your go-to protein source results in you not getting all of the benefits of a whole food vegan diet.
 Meat substitutes are very often highly processed.
 They also have lots of salt and preservatives in order to have a long life in the refrigerator or freezer aisle.
 Reading labels carefully is paramount.
 Isolated soy protein, aka soy protein isolate and the long ingredient labels that you see in so many meat substitutes are what we need to steer clear of.
 We miss out on all of the nutrition offered by beans, sweet potatoes, veggies (and all other healthy components of veggie burgers), when we eat a processed v-burger.

-Wheat gluten is another favorite meat substitute and if you can handle gluten (which I can’t) a better one to go with than isolated soy.
+Wheat gluten is another favorite meat substitute and if you can handle gluten (which I can’t), a better one to go with than isolated soy.
 It is generally less processed and the consistency is very close to meat.
 My family recently had the Impossible Burger and it was like they had all died and gone to "my mom/wife won't give me the evil eye if I eat this" burger heaven.
 Totally freaked out over how much it tasted like a burger.
 My husband actually had the waiter double check that they gave him the right one!
-SO much better for the environment, and studieds that have compared the health effects of veggie protein to animal protein heavily favor veggie over meat.
+SO much better for the environment, and studies that have compared the health effects of veggie protein to animal protein heavily favor veggie over meat.

 To Soy or Not to Soy?